 Several players have excelled at the regional and conference levels in the past.
 Kim Wysocki '90 made the Northeast Region all-region first team in 1989 after she finished second in the nation with a .508 batting average.
 Sam McNamara '90 (first team) and Heide Katerba '90 (second team) were all-region selections the following year.

 Amber O'Connor '09 caught just about every inning during her 122-game career.
 O'Connor was voted to the NESCAC all-conference team three times from 2006 to 2009.
 Krista Marran '04 was an all-NESCAC second team pick in 2004 and Stephanie Dunn '03 and Karen Pogonowski '02 were two-time all-conference selections.

 Great academic performance is an integral part of this program.
-Summer Bottini '14 and Ashley Perritt '14 made the 2012 NESCAC Spring All-Academic team.
-Liz Reid '11, Leigh Sherrow '11, Mandy Hyne '11 and Jen Sadowsky '08 were all two-time spring all-academic team honorees.
-Tracy Zaino '06 made the all-academic team three times.
+Monique St. Jarre '15 made the 2013 NESCAC Spring All-Academic Team.
+Liz Reid '11, Leigh Sherrow '11, Mandy Hyne '11 and Jen Sadowsky '08 were all two-time spring all-academic team honorees, and Tracy Zaino '06 made the all-academic team three times.